paolodelia99/spread-option-pricing/README.md

 ### Build the library

+In order to build the library you need install various dependencies

+- [`autodiff`](https://github.com/autodiff/autodiff/) library: needed for the Greeks calculation, leveraging automatic differentiation, for the margrabe option `MargrabeOption` class.
+But `autodiff` depends itself on other libraries:
+  - `Eigen3`: lightweight C++ template library for linear algebra (sudo apt install libeigen3-dev)
+  - `Catch2`
+  - `PyBind` (sudo apt -y install python3-pybind11)
+- `googletest`: used a testing framework, if it is not installed locally, it will be imported by Cmake using `FetchContent`

-To build the library locally, the workflow to follow is the following
+Once you have installed all the dependencies then to build the library locally, the workflow to follow is the following

     git clone https://github.com/paolodelia99/spread-option-pricing
     cd spread-option-pricing